Driving Instructors

 Complaints and concerns

-If you have a complaint or concern about a driving instructor, call Transport for NSW on 13 22 13.
+If you have a complaint or concern about a driving instructor, contact Transport for NSW.
+Our contact details are listed here.